zaibazhar/advanceSCSS/SCSS.md

+# Advanced SCSS

-# N cool things you may not have known about SCSS
+Or, **16 cool things you may not have known your stylesheets could do.**  I'd rather have kept it to a nice round number like 10, but they just kept coming.
+Sorry.

-## Things you probably knew already...

-...but are always worth mentioning, because they're incredibly cool compared to vanilla CSS:
+This isn't an [introduction to the language](http://sass-lang.com/tutorial.html) by a long shot; many things probably won't make sense unless you have some SCSS under your belt already.
+That said, if you're not yet comfy with the basics, check out the awesome CSS extensions you've always wished you had:

  * [Nested selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#css_extensions)
  * [Variables](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#variables_)
  * [Mixins](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#mixins)
+ * and loads more

+Also, if you have any questions, comments or corrections, leave a comment below, or fork this gist and let me know!

+So without further ado, on to the *cool things*.
+The tips are vaguely ordered from basic to more advanced.
+If you're immediately bored, feel free to skip ahead to the deep end of the pool.

-## Prefixing parent selector references
+## 1. Prefixing parent selector references

-This is the familiar way:
+This is the familiar way you're probably using `&`:
 ```scss
 a {
     &:hover {